afshinamighi/Courses/ConcurrentCSharp/Exercises.md

       2. Check details of the implementation in class ThreadsJoin.
 How is the task given to the threads?
 Compare it with class ThreadCreation.

-      3. What would be the behaviour of the program is we had the following scenario for joining (try and justofy your answer):
+      3. What would be the behaviour of the program if we had the following scenario for joining (try and justify your answer):
          **t_A.Start();**
          **t_A.Join();**
          **t_B.Start();**